blackflux/aws-sdk-wrap/README.md

 Provide logger.
 E.g. [logplease](https://github.com/haadcode/logplease) or [lambda-rollbar](https://github.com/simlu/lambda-rollbar).

+If an unexpected error is risen, information is logged using `.error(...)`.

 #### config

 Type: `Object`<br>
 Default: `{}`

 AWS Config object used to initialize the service.
-Services are lazily initialized on first access.

 ### Call Options